Open to roles · San Francisco

 AI systems end-to-end.

 7+ years full-stack.
 I'm the sole engineer on Brad Paws, where I run a Claude agent, an OAuth2 + PKCE MCP server, and a client portal on Cloudflare Workers.
-Looking for Forward Deployed, Solutions, or Software Engineer roles in SF.
+Looking for Product Engineer or Software Engineer roles in SF.

 Brad Paws is live, handling bookings and billing for dozens of paying SF clients.